What is Network Address Translation (NAT)?

 Now you can open ports on your router for PS4:

 Yes, port forwarding can work with a VPN, but the specific configuration will depend on the type of VPN and the VPN provider.
-NordVPN doesn’t support this.
+NordVPN doesn’t support it.
 We care about our users and don’t encourage them to browse online with open ports.
 The security risks are too high, and we don’t want you to end up with malware.
 That’s why with our Meshnet feature you don’t need to worry about open ports anymore and can securely connect your devices for a safer multiplayer gaming experience.

 Want to read more like this?